Communities at Risk: Security Infrastructure Program (SIP): Frequently Asked Questions

 Funding is available to three types of private, not-for-profit organizations linked to a community at risk of being victimized by hate-motivated crime:

-Provincially/territorially recognized educational institutions, including primary and secondary schools and early childhood education centres; and
+- Provincially/territorially recognized educational institutions, including primary and secondary schools; and

-Are Universities, Colleges and CEGEPs and Catholic elementary and high schools eligible for funding under the SIP?
+- Are Universities, Colleges and CEGEPs, and public and Catholic elementary and high schools eligible for funding under the SIP?

 In addition, SIP funding is not provided to crown corporations, public institutions, for-profit organizations, and individuals.